atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I; /
 I she was about.
 Turning towards the i bed, she beheld her in the agonies of
-I death. — Instead of going to offer her ' the smallest assistance, she ran into the
+I death. --Instead of going to offer her ' the smallest assistance, she ran into the
 \
 1 parlour,